3 / 14

 Genuine Interest

 Not an IB subject — a real interest.
-Things on your FYP, stuff you'd read voluntarily, conversations you have with friends.
+Things on your FYP, stuff you'd read voluntarily, conversations you have with friends about the state of the world.

 Academic Strength

 Which HL or SL subjects do you score most naturally in?
-Where does analysis come easily?
+Where does analytical thinking come easily?
+Go there first.

 EE-Friendly

-Some subjects have higher success rates.
-Check Clastify for your subject — analyse both high and low-scoring essays.
+Some subjects have higher success rates and more accessible rubrics.
+Check Clastify for your subject — analyse both high and low-scoring essays before committing.

 Your "subject" is IB-related (Business Management, Psychology, English).
-What you're "genuinely interested in" is any topic — fashion, gaming, politics, cooking.
+What you're "genuinely interested in" is any topic — fashion, gaming, politics, sport, cooking, music.
 The magic happens when you connect the two.

 Surface-level thinking